rahulsamanta82/Rahul-Blogs/README.md

 ## Usage

-Blueway is your platform for creating and sharing blog posts.
+Rahul-Blogs is your platform for creating and sharing blog posts.
 Write articles, engage with your readers, and foster discussions.

 ## Contribution